Way to Get First Reviews Faster on Amazon: ‘Amazon Early Reviewer Program’

 This ‘Amazon Early Reviewer Program’ is to help Amazon shoppers make better buying decisions and help new sellers or new products to get reviews early on.
 But, does this program mean that getting reviews is now super easy?
 Unfortunately, the answer is: ‘No’.
 Besides, it does show us that the big e-commerce company hasn’t left you all alone in their ‘Amazon jungle’ to fend for yourself.
 If you’re launching a new product and are struggling with the need sales/need reviews cycle, Amazon is offering a helping hand to break you out of the cycle.

 Amazon’s Early Reviewer Program helps to build reviews on new listings by offering buyers incentives to leave an honest review after making the purchase.
 Amazon controls the quality of the reviews because shoppers won’t know if they qualify for the system until after they’ve made the purchase.
-They will also only be able to qualify for an incentive within a certain time frame, limiting the ability to game the system.
+They will also only be able to qualify for an incentive within a certain time frame, limiting the ability to manipulate the system.

 We will discuss elaborately about the whole process of the program in 2 different perspectives: